MLBAMGames/NHLGames/README.md

 ## _Is this app safe?_

 Yes, it is.
 The server only responds in plain text and won't harm your PC.
-You can verify yourself by inspecting [the code](https://github.com/MLBAMGames/MLBAMGames).
+You can verify this yourself by inspecting [the code](https://github.com/MLBAMGames/MLBAMGames).

 # _Documentation_

-Everytime you launch NHLGames it will search for today's games.
+Every time you launch NHLGames, it will search for today's games.

 ## _Games_

 ### _Navigation bar_

-If you want to watch past games, use the calendar or use the arrows to navigate through the days.
+If you want to watch past games, use the calendar or the arrows to navigate through the days.

 ![image](https://raw.githubusercontent.com/MLBAMGames/NHLGames/master/navigation-bar.png)

-Use the refresh button (right side) to refresh the current day's games.
+Use the refresh button (far right) to refresh the current day's games.

 ### _Game panel_